Read DMCA for this image

 - The Black Scholar, November to December in 1985

 - New York Times Book Review on April 29, 1990

 - World Literature Today in 1994

-When the birthday of Buchi Emecheta celebrates by her family and fans?
+When the birthday of Buchi Emecheta celebrated by her family and fans?

 The birthday of Buchi Emecheta celebrates by her family and fans on July 21 every year.

-When the death anniversary of Buchi Emecheta celebrates?
+When was the death anniversary of Buchi Emecheta celebrated?